h2oai/h2o-3/h2o-docs/src/product/tutorials/GridSearch.md

 There are two core entities: `Grid` and `GridSearch`. `GridSeach` is a job-building `Grid` object and is defined by the user's model factory and the [hyperspace walk strategy](ref???).
 The model factory must be defined for each supported model type (DRF, GBM, DL, and K-means).
 The hyperspace walk strategy specifies how the user-defined space of hyper parameters is traversed.
 The space definition is not limited.
 For each point in hyperspace, model parameters of the specified type are produced.

-Currently, the implementation supports a simple cartezian grid search, but additional space traversal strategies are currently in development.
+Currently, the implementation supports a simple cartesian grid search, but additional space traversal strategies are currently in development.
 This triggers a new model builder job for each hyperspace point returned by the walk strategy.
 If the model builder job fails, it is ignored; however, it can still be tracked in the job list.
 Model builder jobs are triggered in sequential order.

 The grid object contains the results of the grid search: a list of model keys produced by the grid search.
 The grid object publishes a simple API to get the models.